stochastic-sisyphus/feature-selection-optuna-remix/Research-Paper.md

             for i in range(n_features)
         ]

+        if sum(feature_mask) == 0:
             # Ensure at least one feature is selected
-        if sum(feature_mask) == 0:
             return float('-inf')

-        # Get selected features
         selected_features = [i for i, mask in enumerate(feature_mask) if mask] X_selected = self.X_scaled[:, selected_features]